yitai-cheng/N1ghtstalker2022/README.md

 ### Hi there 👋
 - 🌱 I’m currently a MSc student learning Integrated Machine Learning System in UCL.
-- 💬 I'm interested in learning all kinds of algorithms.
+- 💬 I'm interested in Machine learning, Deep learning, and their applications on image video compression.
-- 🤔 My favorite programming language is JAVA!
+- 🤔 Is there any chance to pursue a doctor's degree?

 <!--
 **N1ghtstalker2022/N1ghtstalker2022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.